andrewwang247/radix-tree/README.md

 To use the radix tree, simply put `#include "trie.h"` at the beginning of your file and compile/link with the rest of your program.

-Using the included `Makefile`, run `make` to compile `benchmark.cpp`, which conducts unit and performance tests.
+Use the included `Makefile` to build `benchmark`.
+Run with the:

+- `debug` option to run unit tests to assert correctness
+- `release` option to run performance tests against `std::set`

 ## Documentation